Siege of Detroit: British moves

 On 17 July, a mixed force of British regulars, Canadian fur traders, and Indigenous warriors captured the important trading post of Mackinac Island on Lake Huron from its small American garrison who were not aware that war had been declared.
 Many of the Indigenous warriors who had taken part in the attack either remained at Mackinac or returned to their homes, but 100 or more Sioux, Menominee, and Winnebago moved south from Mackinac to join those already at Amherstburg.
 The news of the capture of Mackinac induced the previously neutral Wyandot living near Detroit to become increasingly hostile to the Americans.
 Hull learned of the capture of Mackinac on 3 August, when the paroled American garrison reached Detroit by schooner.
 He feared that this had "opened the northern hive of Indians."

-Hull's supply lines ran for 60 mi along the Detroit River and the shore of Lake Erie, which was controlled by the Provincial Marine, making them vulnerable to British and Indigenous raiders.
+Hull's supply lines ran for 60 mi along the Detroit River and the shore of Lake Erie, which was controlled by the British Provincial Marine, making them vulnerable to British and Indigenous raiders.
 A war party under Tecumseh ambushed and routed an American detachment under Major Thomas Van Horne on 4 August at the Battle of Brownstown, capturing more of Hull's despatches.
 Hull sent a larger party under Lieutenant Colonel Miller to clear his lines of communication and escort a supply convoy of 300 head of cattle and 70 pack horses loaded with flour, which was waiting at Frenchtown.
 Miller forced a British and Indigenous force under Major Adam Muir of the 41st Regiment of Foot to retreat during the Battle of Maguaga on 9 August.
 Miller declined to press the attack which allowed the British to withdraw back across the river to Amherstburg.
 Miller was ill and his losses in the engagement were heavier than those of the British.
 He remained encamped near the battlefield until Hull ordered him to return to Detroit on 11 Aug.

 Hull had begun withdrawing his forces back across the river on August 8.
 Several of his officers disagreed with the withdrawal and secretly discussed removing him from command.
 Hull had been quarrelling with his militia colonels since taking command, and he felt that he did not have their support in the field or at their councils of war.